damianjasinski/Tajniacy/README.md

 # Tajniacy

-Gra to w sumie klon Tajniaków tyle elo
+Gra to w sumie klon Tajniaków tyle

 ## How to configure